-- 1. Verify that the memory module is installed and seated correctly in your computer. - Remove all added memory modules to test the computer with only the factory-installed memory modules, and then reinstall the memory module one at a time to ensure a proper connection. - 2.
-Check for error messages during startup. - Follow the appropriate corrective actions for power-on self-test (POST) error messages. - 3.
-Verify that the latest UEFI BIOS for your model has been installed. - 4.
-Verify the proper memory configuration and compatibility including the maximum memory size and the memory speed. - 5.
+- Check for error messages during startup.
+Follow the appropriate corrective actions for power-on self-test (POST) error messages. - 2.
+Verify that the latest UEFI BIOS for your model has been installed. - 3.
 Run diagnostic programs.
 See "Diagnosing problems" on page 79.